deepakkum21/Docker/README.md

 9.  **`Docker-compose down`** makes all conatiners stops but donot delete volumes
 10. **`Docker-compose down -v`** to delete volumes also
 11. the name given assigned to the conatiner **`foldernameOFDockerComposeFile_servicename_count`** also `serive a=name is memorized and that can be used in code for connection`
-12. `docker-compose up --build` forcing to rebuild the images otherwise if the images were present before it will use the previous image and latest changes might not get picked.
+12. `docker-compose up --build` **forcing to rebuild the images if something has changed otherwise if the images were present** before it will use the previous image and latest changes might not get picked.
 13. `docker-compose build` will only build custom images and will not make up.
 14. `docker-compose run service-name cmdWhichWantToGiveAfterENTERPOINT/REPLACE?CMD`
 15. example:-